cristian-data-science/swap1g-ubuntu/README.md

 # swap1g-ubuntu
-add to 1 Gb of ram by swap to ubuntu vps
+add to 512 MB of ram by swap to ubuntu vps

 Run like root